cmu-rss-lab/python-project-template/README.md

 * [pytest](https://docs.pytest.org/en/8.2.x) is used for writing tests
 * [ruff](https://docs.astral.sh/ruff) is used for linting and formatting

+The file also provides a [GitHub Actions](https://docs.github.com/en/actions) workflow that automatically builds, lints, type checks, and tests the project on every commit, pull request, and direct invocation of the workflow.

 ## Usage

 To setup the virtual environment and install your project, run: